-- For income tax purposes, the sale of a business as a going concern implies a taxation of capital gains achieved by the seller in connection with the sale.
-Capital gains are determined as the difference between the sale price and the net assets value of the going concern, i.e., cost of assets net of liabilities transferred with the business.
-Income taxes are levied by applying 24% (when the seller is an Italian joint stock company or an Italian limited liability company) or progressive income tax rates from 23% up to 43% (when the seller is an Italian individual or an Italian partnership) on the capital gains.
-However, the seller (if a joint stock company or a limited liability company) may opt to tax the capital gain by 5 yearly equal installments if the business has been carried on by the seller for over 3 years.
-The buyer is not taxable in connection with the purchase of a going concern. - For VAT purposes, the sale of a going concern is excluded from the application of VAT. - For Registration tax purposes, the sale of a going concern is subject to Registration tax by applying different tax rates depending upon the type of assets transferred, including goodwill (if any).
-For example, real estate is subject to 9% Registration tax, whereas other assets (including goodwill) are subject to 3% Registration tax.
-The taxable base is represented by the market value of the assets net of the transferred liabilities resulting from the seller's statutory accounts.
-The seller and the buyer are jointly liable for the payment of Registration tax.
-The parties may agree, however, to charge the payment of the Registration tax to the buyer only.
-Nevertheless, such agreement would not have any effect vis-à-vis the Italian tax administration. - For cadastral and mortgage tax purposes, real estate transferred with the going concern is subject to cadastral and mortgage taxes of Euro 100.00.
+For income tax purposes, the sale of a business as a going concern implies a taxation of capital gains achieved by the seller in connection with the sale.
+Capital gains are determined as the difference between the sale price and the net assets value of the going concern - ie, cost of assets net of liabilities transferred with the business.
+Income taxes are levied by applying 24 per cent (when the seller is an Italian joint stock company or an Italian limited liability company) or progressive income tax rates from 23 per cent up to 43 per cent (when the seller is an Italian partnership) on the capital gains.
+However, the seller (if a joint stock company or a limited liability company) may opt to tax the capital gain by five-yearly equal instalments if the business has been carried on by the seller for more than three years.
+The buyer is not taxable in connection with the purchase of a going concern.

+The sale of a going concern is excluded from the application of VAT.

+The sale of a going concern is subject to registration tax by applying different tax rates depending upon the type of assets transferred, including goodwill (if any).
+For example, real estate is subject to 9 per cent registration tax, whereas other assets (including goodwill) are subject to 3 per cent registration tax.
+The taxable base is represented by the market value of the assets, net of the transferred liabilities resulting from the seller's statutory accounts.
+The seller and the buyer are jointly liable for the payment of registration tax.
+The parties may agree, however, to charge the payment of the registration tax to the buyer only.
+Nevertheless, such agreement would not have any effect vis-à-vis the Italian tax administration.

+Real estate transferred with the going concern is subject to cadastral and mortgage taxes of $\in 100$.